b-wave/uDSKY/README.md

 The circuit boards are mostly attached to a 1/8" plexiglas rear plate.
 The Teensey is mounted on female pin headers on the main display board.
 The Teensy actully slips thru a recetangular hole in the rear mounting plate.

+##Displays
-The displays are multiplexed with the DP segments from the first two controllong the LED INDICATORS.
+The displays are multiplexed with the DP segments from the first two controlling the LED INDICATORS.
 The lamps are separated with a matrix of opaque lattius.
 I made the prototype with popcicle sticks, which turned out to be a litle short.
 I have the plans for laser cut version that will be better.
+Each lamp is controlled by the decimal point signals, which were not used in the original Apollo DSKY display.
+This turned out to be a good parts reduction as all the segments and Indicators can be controlle by only 3 LED controller chips.

 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20161008_122015.jpg)
 Indicator Holders